-From February of 2022, subscribers will be able to view and filter individual regulatory alerts per region.
-If you want to get our monthly compilations, visit our alerts Round-up section.
+As of February 2022, subscribers can view and filter individual regulatory alerts per region.
+If you want to get our monthly compilations, visit our alerts round-up section.

 US - Federal: The Food and Drug Administration (FDA) has denied RJ Reynolds Vapor Company permission to continue selling two menthol e-cigarette products in the US.
 The agency issued marketing denial orders (MDOs) today against the Vuse Vibe Tank Menthol 3.0% and the Vuse Ciro Cartridge Menthol 1.5%.
 Brian King, director of the FDA’s Center for Tobacco Products (CTP), said: “The applications for these products did not present sufficient scientific evidence to show that the potential benefit to adult smokers outweighs the risks of youth initiation and use.”

 US - general: A US district judge has granted Juul Labs preliminary court approval of a $255m settlement resolving claims by consumers that it deceptively marketed e-cigarettes, Reuters reports.
 Judge William Orrick said the deal to settle almost 10,000 lawsuits filed by local governments across the US seemed “fair and reasonable.”
 He must still give final approval to the deal.

 Tunisia: E-cigarette importers and manufacturers have until 13th December to place a health warning on their products.
 Last year, the health ministry imposed health warnings covering 70% of the packaging, with an original deadline of 21st January 2023.
 Since 2014, e-cigarettes are treated as a tobacco product and subject to the monopoly of the National Administration of Tobacco and Matches.

 US - Oregon: House Bill 3090 has been introduced, which would ban the sale of flavoured “tobacco products”, including e-cigarettes, containing either natural or synthetic nicotine.